Nadim147c/Discord-handler/README.md

 ## Commands

 -   Dynamic handler.
-You don't have to user `client.on` in your index file.
+You don't have to use `client.on` in your index file.
 -   All commands are categorized by folder in [commands](/src/commands/) folder.
--   You have export a commands object using the [Command Class](src/structures/Command.ts).
+-   You just have to export a commands object using the [Command Class](src/structures/Command.ts).
--   Your the `run` method will be executed when someone uses the command.
+-   `run` method will be executed when someone uses the command.

 ```ts
 import { Command } from "../../../structures/Command"